backpagepod/backpagepod.github.io/_posts/2022-03-25-episode-70-wwbp.markdown

 > It's a simple 'what we've been playing' episode, featuring Ghostwire: Tokyo, Kirby and the Forgotten Land, Tunic, Marvel's Guardians of the Galaxy and Monster Train – not to mention a ton of listener questions about random nonsense.
 >
 > This week's music is from the Tunic soundtrack by Terence Lee and Janice Kwan, and our excellent theme tune is by Barry 'Epoch' Topping (@NoStoppingEpoch on Twitter).

+- Ghostwire: Tokyo
+- Tunic
+- Kirby and the Forgotten Land
+- Monster Train
+- Elden Ring
+- Marvel's Guardians of the Galaxy